 Wallboard industry consolidation should lead to a more rational wallboard pricing environment, leading to improved margins and ROICs this cycle versus the last.
 Read more

-USG’s building products are largely commoditized, making economic profit generation difficult over a full market cycle.
+USG’s building products are largely commodified, making economic profit generation difficult over a full market cycle.

 L&W, USG’s building products distribution business and 30% of revenue, is likely to be an ongoing drag on profitability absent a strong commercial construction recovery.

-USG has been led by the company veteran James Metcalf since 2011, replacing retiring CEO William Foote who led USG for more than a decade and guided the company through some of the most difficult periods in its history (including its self-declared bankruptcy Read more
+USG has been led since 2011 by company veteran James Metcalf.
+He replaced retiring CEO William Foote, who led USG for more than a decade and guided the company through some of the most difficult periods in its history (including its self-declared bankruptcy Read more

 USG is a manufacturer and distributor of building materials, most notably drywall and joint compound, for use in new residential, new nonresidential, and residential and Read more